Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem4.md

 #### Description

-Read-only property; a boolean indicating if a bitmap in the library has a valid/useful alpha channel.
+Read-only property; `boolean`; a boolean indicating if a bitmap in the library has a valid/useful alpha channel.
 This flag will help you decide if you should export the bitmap item as a PNG instead of a JPEG using the *bitmapItem.exportToFile() function.*

 #### Example